-Mickey’s Not So Scary Halloween Party is returning in 2022 in conjunction with Walt Disney World’s 50th-anniversary celebration!
-The party is offered on select nights, 37 total, between August 12th through October 31st.
+Mickey’s Not So Scary Halloween Party is an almost unrivaled extra-ticketed event at Walt Disney World.
+This year’s party is offered on select nights between August 12th through October 31st.

-During these few extra hours, guests can enjoy rides and begin to meet a few of the characters that come out early.
-In addition, you might use this time to enjoy an early dinner in the park before the Halloween party festivities begin.
+During these extra hours before the party begins, guests can enjoy rides and begin to meet a few of the characters that come out early.
+In addition, you could use this time to enjoy an early dinner in the park before the festivities begin.

 Given the extra cost of the event, the party is usually a one-night deal for most guests.
-So it’s one of those things you might call a one-shot-rodeo.
+So it’s similar to what I would call a one-shot rodeo.

 Therefore, it is essential to identify the rides, characters, and experiences that are must-do’s for your group in advance.
 And then form a plan that incorporates as many of those items as possible.

 Tickets for Mickey’s Not-So-Scary Halloween Party are available for purchase.
 However, many of the event dates have sold out.